Life with Dee

 Declutter and Organize

-Along the same lines as spring cleaning, you can also take on some decluttering and organizing projects.
+Along the same lines as deep cleaning, you can also take on some decluttering and organizing projects.
 Clean out your closets, drawers, or kitchen cabinets.
 Take everything out of your pantry, create an inventory list and then organize the contents.
 If you have kids, help them organize their rooms.

 Consider decluttering and organizing your digital world.
 Go through your computer files, delete unused apps on your phone, tackle your email inbox.